MantasPtr/CERN-CMS-DQM-DT-visualization/README.md

 * "run" field contains unique index
 * status has one of values:
-  * "LOADING" - if data is still fetching
+  * LOADING - if data is still fetching
-  * "FINISHED" - if data is fully loaded
+  * FINISHED - if data is fully loaded
-  * "ERROR" - if error was encoutered while fetching
+  * ERROR - if error was encoutered while fetching
 * matrix is empty unless status is "FINISHED"